kubernetes/enhancements/keps/sig-cli/kubectl-commands-in-headers.md

 Kubectl generates requests sent to the apiserver for commands such as `apply`, `delete`, `edit`, `run`, however the context of the command for the requests is lost and unavailable to cluster administrators.
-Context would be useful to cluster admins both for debugging the cause of requests as well as providing telemetry about how users are interacting with the cluster.
+Context would be useful to cluster admins both for debugging the cause of requests as well as providing telemetry about how users are interacting with the cluster, which could be used for various purposes.

 ### Goals

 - Allow cluster administrators to identify how requests in the logs were generated from kubectl commands.

+Possible applications of this information may include but are not limited to:

+- Organizations could learn how users are interacting will their clusters to inform what internal tools they build and invest in or what gaps they may need to fill.
+- Organizations could identify if users are running deprecated commands that will be removed when the version of kubectl is upgraded.
+They could do this before upgrading kubectl.
+  - SIG-CLI could build tools that cluster admins run and perform this analysis to them to help with understanding whether they will be impacted by command deprecation
+- Organizations could identify if users are running kubectl commands that are inconsistent with the organization's internal best practices and recommendations.
+- Organizations could voluntarily choose to bring back high-level learnings to SIG-CLI regarding which and how commands are used.
+This could be used by the SIG to inform where to invest resources and whether to deprecate functionality that has proven costly to maintain.
+- Cluster admins debugging odd behavior caused by users running kubectl may more easily root cause issues (e.g. knowing what commands were being run could make identifying miss-behaving scripts easier)
+- Organizations could build dashboards visualizing which kubectl commands where being run against clusters and when.
+This could be used to identify broader usage patterns within the organization.

 ### Non-Goals

+*The following are not goals of this KEP, but could be considered in the future.*

+- Supply Headers for requests made by kubectl plugins.
+Enforcing this would not be trivial.
+- Send Headers to the apiserver for kubectl command invocations that don't make requests - e.g. `--dry-run`

 ### Anti-Goals

-*We explicitly don't want the following*
+*The following should be actively discouraged.*

 - Make decisions of any sort in the apiserver based on these headers.
-  - This information is intended to be used by humans-only, specifically **for debugging and telemetry**.
+  - This information is intended to be used by humans for the purposes of developing a better understanding of kubectl usage with their clusters, such as **for debugging and telemetry**.

 ## Proposal

-Include in requests made from kubectl to the apiserver:
+Include in http requests made from kubectl to the apiserver:

 - the kubectl subcommand
 - which flags were specified as well as whitelisted enum values for flags (never arbitrary values)
 - a generated session id
 - never include the flag values directly, only use a predefined enumeration
-- never include arguments to the commands
+- never include arguments to the commands, only the sub commands themselves
+- if the command is deprecated, add a header including when which release it will be removed in (if known)
+- allow users and organizations that compile their own kubectl binaries to define a build metadata header

-### Kubectl-Command Header
+### X-Kubectl-Command Header

-The `Kubectl-Command` Header contains the kubectl sub command.
+The `X-Kubectl-Command` Header contains the kubectl sub command.

 It contains the path to the subcommand (e.g. `create secret tls`) to disambiguate sub commands that might have the same name and different paths.

 Examples:

-- `Kubectl-Command: apply`
+- `X-Kubectl-Command: apply`
-- `Kubectl-Command: create secret tls`
+- `X-Kubectl-Command: create secret tls`
-- `Kubectl-Command: delete`
+- `X-Kubectl-Command: delete`
-- `Kubectl-Command: get`
+- `X-Kubectl-Command: get`

-### Kubectl-Flags Header
+### X-Kubectl-Flags Header

-The `Kubectl-Flags` Header contains a list of the kubectl flags that were provided to the sub command.
+The `X-Kubectl-Flags` Header contains a list of the kubectl flags that were provided to the sub command.
 It does *not* contain the raw flag values, but may contain enumerations for whitelisted flag values.  (e.g. for `-f` it may contain whether a local file, stdin, or remote file was provided).
 It does not normalize into short or long form.
 If a flag is provided multiple times it will appear multiple times in the list.
-Flags are sorted alpha-numerically and separated by a ','.
+Flags are sorted alpha-numerically and separated by a ',' to simplify human readability.

 Examples:

-- `Kubectl-Flags: --filename=local,--recursive,--context`
+- `X-Kubectl-Flags: --filename=local,--recursive,--context`
-- `Kubectl-Flags: -f=local,-f=local,-f=remote,-R`
+- `X-Kubectl-Flags: -f=local,-f=local,-f=remote,-R`
-- `Kubectl-Flags: -f=stdin`
+- `X-Kubectl-Flags: -f=stdin`
-- `Kubectl-Flags: --dry-run,-o=custom-columns`
+- `X-Kubectl-Flags: --dry-run,-o=custom-columns`

 #### Enumerated Flag Values